pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

 The CSG Toolkit requires the 'io', 'statistical' and 'geometry' packages to be installed.
 Reading the .obj mesh files is performed with the readObj.oct file, which may be used directly as a binary.
-In case this is not achieved (due to different version of GNU Octave installed or else), the user may directly recompile it from source with the following command
+In case this is not possible (due to different version of GNU Octave installed or else), the user may directly recompile it from source with the following command